-Radio frequency and direction finding (RFDF) has been around since the early days of aviation.
+Radiofrequency and direction finding (RFDF) has been around since the early days of aviation.
 Today, communication intercept (COMINT), metadata collection, target, and identification/location play a major role in special operations and in the War on Terror.
-Bulk collection is essential for developing the “big picture,” as satellites, national agencies, and tactical forces complete the structure.
+Bulk collection is essential for developing the “big picture,” as satellites, national agencies, and tactical forces complete it.

-Bulk cell-phone collection was in the news again following the San Bernardino massacre, with a focus on our inability to trace records past a certain timeframe.
+Bulk cell phone collection was in the news following the San Bernardino massacre.
+The media focus was on our inability to trace records past a certain timeframe.
 More to the point, a recovered cell phone was involved in French tactical units’ timely response following the Paris attacks, which led to a massive number of arrests and a successful final assault on the terrorists’ building in Saint-Denis.
 Much of the intelligence was likely derived from COMINT.
 Let’s examine how this works.
 For this discussion, we’ll focus on cell phones versus traditional field-radio communications.

 Although metadata collection does not involve listening in on a phone conversation, while challenging, the listening capability certainly exists from both a national and tactical standpoint.
 Every commercial cell phone has an international mobile equipment identity (IMEI), equipment serial number (ESN), or mobile equipment identifier (MEID).
 Whichever term is used, it represents your cell’s fingerprint.
 The purpose is to make the equipment uniquely identifiable.